10 Health Boosting Herbal Teas

-Herbal teas are a delicious and easy way to up your fluid intake and sneak in some extra nutrients.
+Herbal teas are a delicious and easy way to increase your fluid intake and sneak in some extra nutrients.
 Unlike coffee (whose health benefits are highly debated) herbal teas offer the benefits and nutrients without the caffeine (and pesticides in non-organic coffee).

 There are literally thousands of combinations of herbal teas, so there is one for every palate.
 Herbal teas can be very inexpensive if you buy the ingredients in bulk and you can mix up your own combinations!

-If you aren’t already an avid herbal tea drinker, here are some delicious combinations to break you in gently….
+If you aren’t already an avid herbal tea drinker, here are some delicious combinations to break you in gently …

 Chamomile

 Chamomile flower tea is one of the most consumed teas in the world behind regular black tea.
 Chamomile flowers have a naturally sweet taste with a hint of an apple flavor.
-Chamomile is a good herbal source of Magnesium, and is known as a soothing and relaxing herb.
+Chamomile is a good herbal source of magnesium, and is known as a soothing and relaxing herb.

 It makes an excellent in the evening or in times of stress because of its mildly sedative and soothing properties.
 It is an excellent herb for children and can even be an effective remedy for pink eye.